Tokololo/react-json-ptr-store/README.md

 ## Commands
 The store provides an simple yet effective commands interface.
 Commands are handy when you need to send the same values and be notified every time and to run side-effects.

 useStoreGet will update values depending on the strictness you implement and it will always provide a new reference for arrays and object literals to React so as to ensure re-rendering takes place.
 Under the hood that is provided by useObservable.
-For simple values like numbers and strings that is not the case and will not be a problem for re-rendering as your intention would be not to re-render if a simple value stays the same.
+For scalar values like numbers and strings that is not the case and will not be a problem for re-rendering as your intention would be not to re-render if a scalar value stays the same.

-Command on the other hand will trigger for every command that it receives, even if its simple value it passes is the same.
+Command on the other hand will trigger for every command that it receives, even if its scalar value it passes is the same.
 It is used as follows:

-    useTriggerCommand(
+    useTriggerCommand<User>(
-       `/submitted_user/${props.id}`,
+       '/submitted_user',
-       _ => setBlurred(),
+       user => addToList(user),
-    [setBlurred]);
+    [addToList]);

 Parameters are as follows: